Other useful information

 Use anti-virus and anti-spyware software, as well as a firewall, and update them all regularly.
 Some phishing emails contain software that can harm your computer or track your activities on the internet without your knowledge.
 Anti-virus software and a firewall can protect you from inadvertently accepting such unwanted files.
 Anti-virus software scans incoming communications for troublesome files.
 A firewall helps make you invisible on the internet and blocks all communications from unauthorized sources.

-Forward phishing emails to firstname.lastname@example.org — and to the legitimate company that is being misrepresented in the phishing email.
-You also may report phishing email to email@example.com.
-The Anti-Phishing Working Group, a consortium of ISPs, security vendors, financial institutions and law enforcement agencies, uses these reports to fight phishing.
+Forward phishing emails to firstname.lastname@example.org and to the legitimate company that is being misrepresented in the phishing email.
+You also may report phishing emails to email@example.com.
+The Anti-Phishing Working Group, a consortium of internet service providers, security vendors, financial institutions and law enforcement agencies, uses these reports to fight phishing.

-If you’ve been scammed, visit the Federal Trade Commission’s Identity Theft website at ftc.gov/bcp/edu/microsites/idtheft2012 and file a report with the Federal Trade Commission at ftccomplaintassistant.gov.
+If you’ve been scammed, visit the Identity Theft page on the Federal Trade Commission’s website at ftc.gov/bcp/edu/microsites/idtheft2012 and file a report with the Federal Trade Commission at ftccomplaintassistant.gov

 Broomfield, CO 80038